striblab/driveshaft-strib/README-strib.md

 Note that you can use the interface to publish any file the API account has access to, but the index list of files helps manage things.

+### AWS

+The region setting cannot be changed per deployment or URL?
+This is unfortunate because our buckets are on different regions.

 ## Deploy

 The application is currently deployed on Heroku.